ammanath/100DaysOfCode/README.md

 Plan for the day
 - AdMob plugin integration for the Math app not working.
 Need to investigate
 - Release Math app to Production if advts are working
+- Get the advts on all the pages
 ## Day 98/100 - Sat, 18 Jul 2020  #100DaysOfCode  #Flutter
 **Today's Progress** :
 Wow, 99 days!!!